Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Results

-Over successive sessions, the user adapted to these constraints by positioning objects within the camera field of view and issuing more specific language queries (e.g., ``cup with lid'' instead of ``cup,'' ``energy drink'' instead of ``can''), leading to improved shared-autonomy performance.
-This highlights an important aspect of in-home deployment: effective use of perception-driven assistance depends not only on model capability, but also on user familiarity with system behavior.
+Over successive sessions, the user adapted to these constraints by positioning objects within the camera field of view and issuing more specific language queries (e.g., ``cup with lid'' instead of ``cup,'' ``energy drink'' instead of ``can''), leading to improved shared-autonomy performance, as presented in the Supplementary Table~\ref{supplementary:tab-text-queries}.
+This highlights an important aspect of in-the-wild deployment: effective use of perception-driven assistance depends not only on model capability but also on user familiarity with system behavior.

 Shared autonomy yielded its largest time benefits for navigation-heavy tasks requiring multi-room traversal and alignment with distant objects.
 For the Energy Drink Kitchen task, the combination of room navigation and auto-alignment reduced task completion time by an average of 30.0\% on Days~6--7, when these modules were enabled (Tab.~\ref{tab:align-room-vs-teleoperation}).
 Taken together, these results indicate that shared autonomy improves consistency and supports navigation under limited-bandwidth control, with benefits that become more pronounced as users learn to leverage its capabilities in tasks with reduced user perception and at larger spatial scales.